 Enjoy the views from the Belfry of Ghent

 Just a short walk away from Saint Michael’s Bridge you find one of the most significant landmarks of Ghent.
 The Belfry of Ghent (or Belfort) is a UNESCO World Heritage Site dating back to the year 1380 that you simply cannot miss.
-The tallest bell tower in Belgium is the center of attention with its 91 meters height.
+The tallest bell tower in Belgium is the center of attention with its 91-meter height.
 The symbol of Ghent even has a beautiful copper dragon on the top.

 During medieval times, the city’s privileges were guarded in a chest by the dragon on top of the tower.
 For more than 500 years, the Belfry was used as a fortified watch tower and alerted the citizens in case of fire or enemy attacks.
 The alarm bell that was used to warn the city was named Roland.
 However, in the 17th century, Roland was melted and turned into a Carillon.
 On a visit to the Belfry, you can check out the bells and chimes on your way up.
 There is an elevator available, so you don’t necessarily have to climb the stairs.